 Rastatter has a passion for teaching.
 He was co-director of the Southern Arizona Officials Camp for 22 years.
 He served as a clinician for hundreds of officiating clinics for the past 27 years and is a mentor to scores of younger referees.

-He is currently director of the Tucson Youth Officiating Program, an outreach program designed to teach young men and women the life tools and skills to promote self-confidence and growth throughout basketball officiating.
+He is currently the director of the Tucson Youth Officiating Program, an outreach program designed to teach young men and women the life tools and skills to promote self-confidence and growth throughout basketball officiating.